netdata/blog/blog/2022-11-09-apache-monitoring.md

 ## Monitoring Apache with Netdata

-The pre-requisites for monitoring Apache with Netdata are to have one or more Apache web server running with [mod_status](https://httpd.apache.org/docs/2.4/mod/mod_status.html) enabled and of course that you have [Netdata installed](https://learn.netdata.cloud/docs/cloud/get-started) on your system.
+The prerequisites for monitoring Apache with Netdata are to have one or more Apache web server running with [mod_status](https://httpd.apache.org/docs/2.4/mod/mod_status.html) enabled and of course that you have [Netdata installed](https://learn.netdata.cloud/docs/cloud/get-started) on your system.

 The only configuration you need to do is to add the web server's `server-status?auto`.
 Here is an example: